 Each year nearly 800,000 people experience a new or recurrent stroke.

-To help you recognize the many different signs of a potential stroke, the specialists at Erlanger have compiled this convenient list.
+To help you recognize the many different signs of a potential stroke, remember to Be Fast.

 - F = Face drooping: Ask the person experiencing symptoms to smile.
 Is one side of their face drooping?